-• The chair must be tenured or tenure-track.
+1. The chair must be tenured or tenure-track.

-At least one member must be from outside the student's field of specialization and the budgetary department of the student and adviser.
-If the student is a member of the Education Policy, Organization and Leadership department, at least one member must be from outside the major of the student and adviser in place of the budgetary department.
+2. At least one member must be from outside the student's field of specialization and the budgetary department of the student and advisor.

-A request for an exception to these rules must be made in writing by the chairperson and approved by the College of Education Associate Dean for Academic Programs and the Dean of the Graduate College.
-For committee members outside of the University of Illinois at Urbana-Champaign, a letter of justification and curriculum vitae must be submitted by the chair to the departmental contact in the Academic and Instructional Services Office who will then submit it to the College of Education Associate Dean for Academic Programs and the Graduate College for approval.
-In appointing the committee, the student submits committee member information to the Academic and Instructional Services Office by completing the Request for Appointment of Committee Form.
+For committee members outside of the University of Illinois at Urbana-Champaign, a letter of justification and curriculum vitae must be submitted by the chair to the departmental contact in the Graduate Student Services Office who will then submit it to the Graduate College for approval.
+In appointing the committee, the student submits committee member information to the Graduate Student Services Office by completing the Request for Appointment of Committee Form.
 This form must be submitted at least four weeks before the examination.
-The Academic and Instructional Services Office will retrieve the appropriate approvals.
+The Graduate Student Services Office will retrieve the appropriate approvals.

-The student must present the dissertation to the final examination committee for reading two weeks before the examination; in some cases it may be more reasonable to allow three weeks.
+The student must present the dissertation to the prelim examination committee for reading two weeks before the examination; in some cases it may be more reasonable to allow three weeks.
+Failure to do so may result in delaying or cancelling the prelim.